Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Effects of disorder on the NHSE SSH model

+We further examine the stability of the NH topological response against Rabi-amplitude noise.
+Figure~\ref{fig6}(a) shows that the NHSE-induced boundary localization is preserved under realistic laser-intensity fluctuations.
+Meanwhile, Fig.~\ref{fig6}(b) confirms that the deviation $1-\nu$ remains close to zero for noise strengths up to 1\%, demonstrating that the topological invariant stays effectively quantized.
+These results show that the proposed SSH model retains both topological quantization and chiral nonreciprocal transport under experimentally relevant Rabi-amplitude disorder.

-\subsection{Position Disorder}
+\subsection{Position disorder}

-In realistic experiments, atomic positions cannot be perfectly fixed because of the finite temperature and residual technical noise in optical tweezers.
-Each atom is confined in a tightly focused trap and is therefore described by a wave-packet with finite spatial width arising from zero-point motion and thermal fluctuations.
-The typical positional deviation ranges from $0.01~\mu\mathrm{m}$ to $0.1~\mu\mathrm{m}$, depending specifically on the depth and temperature of the trap~\cite{PhysRevLett.118.063606,PhysRevLett.132.223201,PhysRevX.15.011035,PhysRevResearch.7.L022035}.
-Because the Rydberg interaction scales with the interatomic distance as $V^{jk}\propto1/{R^{jk}}^6$, even sub-micrometer positional fluctuations can substantially alter interatomic distances and the corresponding effective interaction energies.
-To incorporate positional disorder, we replace the ideal interatomic distance $R$ with $R+{\delta R}$, where $\delta R$ is a random displacement, modifying the effective Hamiltonian as
+In realistic experiments, atomic positions are not perfectly fixed.
+Owing to zero-point motion and thermal fluctuations, an atom confined in an optical tweezer is more accurately described as a wave packet with a finite spatial extent.
+Depending on the trap depth and atomic temperature, typical position deviations range from $0.01$ to $0.1~\mu\mathrm{m}$~\cite{PhysRevLett.118.063606,PhysRevLett.132.223201,PhysRevX.15.011035,PhysRevResearch.7.L022035}.
+Since the vdW interaction depends sensitively on the interatomic distance, $V_{n,m}^{jk}\propto1/(R_{n,m}^{jk})^6$, even submicrometer displacements can produce appreciable variations in the effective coupling strengths.
+To incorporate this effect, we replace the ideal interatomic distance $R$ with $R+\delta R$, where $\delta R$ denotes a stochastic displacement.
+The resulting effective Hamiltonian becomes